Baryon Asymmetry from Electroweak-Symmetric Domain Walls: Singlet-Extended SM

 \section{Singlet-Extended SM}

 We now apply the considerations developed above to domain-wall-assisted electroweak baryogenesis in the singlet-extended Standard Model proposed in Ref.~\cite{Azzola:2024pzq}.
 In this setup, spontaneous breaking of the singlet $Z_2$ symmetry leads to the formation of domain walls.
 A negative Higgs--singlet cross-quartic coupling, $|H|^2S^2$, reduces the Higgs VEV inside the wall.
 If the variation of $S$ across the wall is sufficiently large, the wall core can enter a phase with restored electroweak symmetry.
 This provides the conditions for baryon number generation by a sweeping domain wall, which is the focus of the present work.
+Moreover, it was found in Ref.~\cite{Azzola:2024pzq} that just as in the single-field domain-wall case, the characteristic length scales of the fields' variation in this model are set by the inverse singlet mass, see Eq.~\eqref{eq:sprof}.
+A sufficiently light singlet therefore gives a wall core large enough to support unsuppressed weak sphaleron transitions, while also ensuring that the source varies slowly on the scale of the relevant particle de Broglie wavelengths.
+This justifies the use of the transport formalism adopted in this paper.

 Let us now specify the relevant details of the model.
 The scalar potential is given by \be V = \mu_H^2 |H|^2 + \frac 1 2 \mu_S^2 S^2 + \lambda_H |H|^4 - \frac 1 2 |\lambda_{HS}| |H|^2 S^2 + \frac 1 4 \lambda_S S^4. \ee The domain-wall configuration can be well approximated by the usual $\tanh$-profile for the scalar field, and the Higgs field tracking the local $S$-dependent minimum of its potential across the wall: \bea S(z) &=& v_S \tanh\left(\frac{m_S}{2} z\right), \\ h(z)^2 &=& \left\{-\mu_H^2(T) + \frac{|\lambda_{HS}|}{2} S^2 \right\} / \lambda_H \\ &=& v_{h}^2 \left\{ 1 + \frac{\lambda_{HS} v_S^2}{2 \lambda_H v_{h}^2} \left( S^2/v_S^2-1 \right) \right\} \\ &\equiv& (FT)^2 \left\{ 1 + \kappa \left(S^2/v_S^2-1 \right) \right\}, \eea where the Higgs VEV $h^2$ is only non-zero when the {\it rhs} of Eq.~\eqref{eq:ssmh} is positive; $v_S$ and $m_S$ are singlet's VEV and physical mass in the minima of the potential; $v_h$ is a temperature-dependent VEV of the Higgs field in the broken phase, and $F$ is the phase transition strength.
 In the last equation we introduced parameter $\kappa$ which defines how quickly the Higgs VEV reacts to the $S$ variation, and is related to the fine-tuning of the Higgs potential.